microsoft/debug-adapter-protocol/overview.md

 Since it is unrealistic to assume that existing debuggers or runtimes adopt this protocol any time soon, we rather assume that an _intermediary_ component takes over the role of adapting an existing debugger or runtime API to the Debug Adapter Protocol.
 This intermediary becomes the _Debug Adapter_ which explains the name of the protocol: _Debug Adapter Protocol_.
-The following pictures shows the resulting architecture:
+The following picture shows the resulting architecture:

 ![with_DAP](./img/with-DAP.png)

 The diagram shows that the Debug Adapter Protocol makes it possible to implement a single generic debugger UI per development tool and that Debug Adapters can be re-used across these tools.
-This reduces the effort to support a new debugger significantly.
+This reduces the effort to support a new debugger considerably.

 Standardizing on a wire-protocol instead of an API and a client library has the advantage that a debug adapter can be implemented in the language most suitable for the given debugger or runtime.